wojtekmach/changelog/README.md

 # Changelog

-Mix task for showing changelogs of Hex packages.
+Print changelog for a Hex package.

 ## Usage